AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 The other sensors do not yet support MQTT Discovery.

-## OpenHAB 2
+## OpenHAB

 [OpenHAB](https://www.openhab.org/) is a popular free and open source home automation software.
 Major version 2 of OpenHAB is significantly different for version 1.
 It is written in the JAVA programming language using the Eclipse Smart Home framework.
 Version 2.4 of OpenHAB adds several [new MQTT features](https://www.openhab.org/blog/2018-12-16-mqtt-arrives-in-the-modern-openhab-2-x-architecture.html).
-[This YouTube video explains the exact steps how to integrate ANAVI Thermometer in OpenHAB 2](https://www.youtube.com/watch?v=tjuXcqKG1Kc).
+[This YouTube video explains the exact steps how to integrate ANAVI Thermometer in OpenHAB](https://www.youtube.com/watch?v=tjuXcqKG1Kc).

-Follow the steps below to integrate ANAVI Thermometer in OpenHAB 2:
+Follow the steps below to integrate ANAVI Thermometer in OpenHAB:

 ### OpenHAB Step 1: Install MQTT Binding

-Open the **Paper UI** web interface of OpenHAB 2.
+Open the **Paper UI** web interface of OpenHAB.
 Go to **Add-ons > Binding**.
 Find **MQTT Binding** and click **Install**

 ### OpenHAB Step 2: Configure MQTT Broker

-Again in Paper UI of OpenHAB 2, go to **Configuration > Things**.
+Again in Paper UI of OpenHAB, go to **Configuration > Things**.
 Click the button to add a new thing.
 Select **MQTT Thing Binding**.
 After that click **ADD MANUALLY**.
 Click **MQTT Broker**.
 Enter the domain or the IP address of the MQTT broker, the port and any other needed credentials.

 After adding the MQTT Broker to OpenHAB go to **Configuration > Things** and verify that the broker appears as online.
 If it is not online double check the configuration and try again.